Niwala

 Waseem Hussain was born in 1966 in the Pakistani port city of Karachi and grew up on Lake Zurich.
 At a young age, he organized cultural events and made the multi-award-winning short film "Larry".
 As a journalist, he reported from the South Asian region for the Swiss press and was awarded the Prix Mass-Médias by the Fondation Eckenstein in 1998 for his investigative research.
 He lives as an author and songwriter near Zurich and speaks German, English and Urdu.

 From then on, Nani lived with her son, my uncle, and his family.
-Resentful of British colonization and all the suffering it had caused in her homeland, she turned up her nose when her son, thanks to a promotion, bought a dining table and cutlery.
-I can still hear her saying today: "Do I have to eat like the English now?"
-When I learned a few years ago that Swiss companies had sailed into Nani's homeland in the wake of the English ships in order to profit from colonization, I thought back to the dining room table in our apartment on Lake Zurich.
-It was there that my mother and father had taught me to sit up straight and eat with a spoon, knife and fork.
-"Otherwise we'll always stand out as strangers," they said.
+Resentful of British colonisation and all the suffering it had caused in her homeland, she turned up her nose when her son, thanks to a promotion, bought a dining table and cutlery.
+To this day, I can hear her saying : "I have to eat like the English now, do I?"
+When I learned a few years ago that Swiss companies had sailed into Nani's homeland in the wake of the English ships in order to profit from colonisation, I thought back to the dining table in our apartment on Lake Zurich.
+It was there that my mother and father had taught me to sit up straight and eat with a knife, fork and spoon.
+"Otherwise we'll always be seen as foreigners," they said.

 I often stood with her in the kitchen, watching as she prepared vegetables, meat and herbs, washed rice and kneaded dough.
 "Every spice in its own time," she taught me when she opened one of the many small and large tins.

 In November 1989, she read in the Daily Vatan Gujarati, the newspaper Nana had worked for, that a long, high wall had come down in Germany.
 There was talk of a thaw between East and West, of people streaming into the avenues of Berlin.
 One editorial said that what belonged together was now growing together.
 Photographs showed people from both sides dancing on the ruins of their estrangement.
-Heads of state kissed each other left and right, knowing that from now on their names would be etched in the memory of world history.
-Nani rejoiced, but with bitterness.
-She held the newspaper over her face with outstretched arms and shook the open pages gruffly.
-Her voice was a sigh: "There used to be dancing here too."
-She talked about the glittering parties and glamorous cinemas, elegant restaurants and crowded music clubs that had once existed in Karachi.
+Heads of state embraced left and right, knowing that from now on their names would be etched in the memory of world history.
+Nani rejoiced, but bitterly.
+She held the newspaper over her face with outstretched arms and shook the open pages brusquely.
+Her voice was a sigh: " Here too, there was dancing once."
+She talked about the glittering parties, the glamorous cinemas, the elegant restaurants and crowded music clubs that had once existed in Karachi.
 But in 1977, twelve years before the fall of the Berlin Wall, the USA removed the then Pakistani Prime Minister from office.
-He had connections in Moscow and did not want to take part in the West's fight against the Soviet Union, whose soldiers were soon invading neighboring Afghanistan to close the Iron Curtain on the Arabian Sea.
+He had ties with Moscow and did not want to take part in the West's fight against the Soviet Union, whose soldiers were soon invading neighbouring Afghanistan to close the Iron Curtain on the Arabian Sea.
 The strategists in Washington made the radical religious Chief of General Staff Zia the new head of state of Pakistan and gave him tens of millions of dollars, disguised as economic aid, to drive the godless Soviets, as they called them, out of the region.
-Zia trained mercenaries and swore them in to a version of Islam imported from Saudi Arabia, aggressive and archaic, which Pakistan had never known before.
+Zia trained mercenaries and drilled them in an archaic and aggressive form of Islam imported from Saudi Arabia, previously unknown to Pakistan.
 The general amended the constitution, abolishing the separation of state and religious institutions.
-From then on, women had to wear a headscarf, which prompted the more pious among them to veil their bodies completely.
+Women were now required to wear a headscarf, which prompted the more pious among them to veil their bodies completely.

 In February 1989, a few months before the fall of the Berlin Wall, the Soviet troops withdrew and the Iron Curtain disappeared.
-But not Zia's spiritual heirs, who are terrorizing the entire region as the Taliban and al-Qaeda.
+But not Zia's spiritual heirs, who terrorise the entire region as the Taliban and al-Qaeda.
 To this day, who rules and who fails in Pakistan is determined not only in Pakistan, but also by governments and intelligence services in Washington, Riyadh and Beijing.

 Waseem Hussain's story was first published in German in the anthology Fragen hätte ich noch: Geschichten von unseren Großeltern by Wolfram Schneider-Lastins, published by Rotpunkt Verlag.
 We would like to thank the publisher for their kind permission to republish this book.